ADS-2023-FR1/Agile-Data-Science-Project-FR1/Documentation/EvaluationDocumentation.md

 And this is the overall conclusion:

 After training all models (without hyperparameter tuning) on the 100K mobielens data, the best performance comes from the implicit factorizer model.
-Still the mean mrr is best for the sequential model but there are lost of variability in its predictions.
+Still the mean mrr is best for the sequential model but there are lots of variability in its predictions.